Ladies Work Shirts

 Can I wear ladies work shirts from this range if I work outdoors on building sites?

 Whilst the work t-shirts in this collection are suitable for general trade work and lighter outdoor tasks, they don't provide specific PPE protection.
-For construction site work, ensure you comply with site-specific requirements which may mandate hi-visibility clothing, safety features, or particular fabric standards.
+For construction site work, ensure you comply with HSE requirements and site-specific rules which may mandate hi-visibility clothing, safety features, or particular fabric standards.
 Work t-shirts can be worn as base layers under hi-vis vests or jackets, or for workshop-based tasks where enhanced visibility isn't required.

 What's the difference between a tunic and a work shirt?